 Plan tasks based on skills in Jira

 Why even include skills in the planning process?
 Disregard skill management, and you may end up with a project schedule delay of a year or two.
-This happens when you have, say, two engineers and eight salespeople on board, but your project called for eight engineers and two reps.
+This happens when you have, say, two engineers and eight salespeople on board, but your project called for eight engineers and two sales reps.
 Of course, many project managers negotiate the resources they need based on intuition.
-Unless a project is too big or too complicated.
+This works, unless a project is too big or too complicated.

 You need an app from the Marketplace, as Jira alone won’t handle skills.
 Ideally, get some project management plugin and not just a resource management one, so that you can do the complete project management process within a single Jira addon.
 BigPicture is one such full PM app.

 Let’s go step by step through the skills management process in Jira + BigPicture.